About the course

-We actively recruit for the trainees we want and need for our core partnership of five secondary schools in the centre and east of Birmingham, all of which are within a five mile radius of Waverley School.
+We actively recruit for the trainees we want and need for our core partnership of secondary schools, many of which are within a five mile radius of Waverley School in the east and centre of Birmingham.
 We all share the common goal of making a real difference through the power of education to the areas of socio-economic disadvantage within which we are located.

 We take many factors into account when selecting main and second placements for our trainees, with home location being a key consideration.
 We also invite successful applicants to express a preference should they wish following interview and we will take reasons given into account when making decisions.

 Our secondary programmes are focused on the 11-16 age range, but we will ensure that you have access to post-16 teaching at your main or second school or as an additional short placement.
-You will also spend one day at Waverley Studio College during your programme to explore alternative post-14 provision.
-Finally you will undertake a five day placement at a primary school with a focus on transition from KS2 to KS3.
+You will also spend two days visiting other secondary schools in our partnership, such as Waverley Studio College offering alternative post-14 provision and Shenley Academy tackling socio-economic disadvantage in a different area of the city.
+Finally you will spend up to five days at a primary school, including a focus on transition from KS2 to KS3.